-2023 DRAFT Work Plan
+2024 DRAFT Work Plan

-Vision Statement: [GIT 6: To provide an innovative strategic framework necessary for the Chesapeake Bay Program partnership to be the watershed restoration leader by achieving the goals and outcomes of the Chesapeake Watershed Agreement.]
+Vision Statement: [GIT 6 Vision: To provide an innovative strategic framework necessary for the Chesapeake Bay Program partnership to be the watershed restoration leader by achieving the goals and outcomes of the Chesapeake Watershed Agreement.]

-Mission Statementaddresses
+Mission Statement: Support the Chesapeake Bay Program (CBP) Partnership Goal Implementation Teams (GITs) in achieving the goals established in the Chesapeake Watershed Agreement by providing a platform for coordination, innovation, collaboration, and accurate reporting, which addresses budgeting, funding sources, and integrated financing strategies.